 Regardless of whether you have an occupation on Schedule One or Schedule two of the Skilled Occupation list if, at this stage you have 55 points now add on an extra 5 points for State Nomination and Sponsorship because the good news is that you can still usually go for a 190 Permanent Residency Visa.

 If you’re coming up short by 10 points i.e. only scoring 50 then do consider the 489 Visa class.
 It’s not as common and requires you to live in a Regional Area for two years but it does add on a further 10 juicy points to your overall score.

 Now you’ve identified 65 Australia Immigration Points, what’s next?

 Great, it’s such good news and we’re thrilled for you.
 It’s an exciting time and you should rightly be stoked right now.
-With 60 points (65 for Accountants in 2019) you are now in the top percentage of people looking to immigrate to Australia in the World!
+With 65 points you are now in the top percentage of people looking to immigrate to Australia in the World!